lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

 ### How to learn more

-Shown below is a reference architecture for running Nextflow analysis on GCP using the Life Sciences (PAPI/Genomics)API.
+Shown below is a reference architecture for running Nextflow analysis on GCP using the Google Batch API.

 ![Nextflow Architecture using GCP Genomics/Life Sciences API](/images/nf-gcp.png)